Adjustments to evaluation and management codes will require a period of adaptation.

 Deleted CPT® 2023 Codes

-- Under the Hospital Observation Services heading, observation care discharge services code 99217, initial observation care codes 99218-99220, and subsequent observation care codes 99224-99226 are deleted.
+• Beneath the Hospital Observation Services section, the codes for observation care discharge services (99217), initial observation care (99218-99220), and subsequent observation care (99224-99226) have been removed.

-- Domiciliary, rest home, or home care plan oversight codes 99339 and 99340 are deleted, as are custodial care codes 99334-99337 for established patients and 99324-99328 for new patients in those settings.
+• The code for other nursing facility services (99318) has been eliminated.
+Codes pertaining to domiciliary, rest home, or home care plan oversight (99339 and 99340) have been removed, along with custodial care codes (99334-99337) for established patients and (99324-99328) for new patients in those settings.

-There are also several Category III codes that are deleted for 2023.
-Services represented by these codes may have either graduated to become Category I codes or were deemed obsolete.
-Laparoscopy codes 49652-49657 are also deleted.
+Moreover, several Category III codes have been expunged for the year 2023.The services represented by these codes may have either transitioned to become Category I codes or were considered outdated.
+Additionally, laparoscopy codes (49652-49657) have also been removed.

 Revised CPT 2023 Codes

-- Under the Hospital Inpatient Services heading, initial hospital care codes 99221-99223, subsequent hospital care codes 99231-99233, observation or inpatient care services codes 99234-99236, and hospital discharge services codes 99238-99239 are revised to include “inpatient or observation care
+Within the Hospital Inpatient Services category, the codes for initial hospital care (99221-99223), subsequent hospital care (99231-99233), observation or inpatient care services (99234-99236), and hospital discharge services (99238-99239) have been altered to incorporate “inpatient or observation care.”

-- Office or other outpatient consultation codes 99242-99245 and inpatient consultation codes 99252-99255 are revised to include “office or other outpatient consultation.”
+The office or other outpatient consultation codes (99242-99245) and inpatient consultation codes (99252-99255) under the Office or Other Outpatient Consultation heading are revised to include “office or other outpatient consultation.”

-Also, in the E/M section, there are minor descriptor revisions to interprofessional telephone/internet/electronic health record consultation codes 99446-99449, 99451, cognitive assessment and care plan services code 99483, and transitional care management codes 99495-99496.
+Additionally, in the E/M section, there are slight adjustments to the descriptors of interprofessional telephone/internet/electronic health record consultation codes (99446-99449, 99451), cognitive assessment and care plan services code (99483), and transitional care management codes (99495-99496).

 New CPT 2023 Codes

-One last change in the E/M section: Whereas 99417 will now apply to prolonged services in the outpatient setting, new code 99418 will apply to inpatient or observation prolonged services (instead of 99356-99357).
+In the E/M section, there is one final alteration: While code 99417 will now apply to prolonged services within the outpatient setting, a novel code, 99418, will encompass prolonged services for inpatient or observation care (instead of 99356-99357).

-- In the Cardiovascular subsection, surgeons have five new codes for reporting percutaneous pulmonary artery revascularization by stent placement (33900-33904) and two new codes for reporting percutaneous arteriovenous fistula creation in the upper extremity (36836-36837).
+The Musculoskeletal System subsection introduces just one new code for total disc arthroplasty.
+In the Cardiovascular subsection, surgeons have five additional codes for reporting percutaneous pulmonary artery revascularization through stent placement (33900-33904) and two new codes for reporting percutaneous arteriovenous fistula creation in the upper extremity (36836-36837).

-- Coders may feel they bit off more than they can chew after they dig into the 17 new codes in the Digestive subsection.
-The codes report esophagogastroduodenoscopy (43290-43291), repair of anterior abdominal hernias (49591-49618), repair of parastomal hernias (49621-49622), and removal of total or near total non-infected mesh or other prosthesis (49623).
+Coders might find themselves grappling with a plethora of 17 new codes in the Digestive subsection.
+These codes document procedures such as esophagogastroduodenoscopy (43290-43291), repair of anterior abdominal hernias (49591-49618), repair of parastomal hernias (49621-49622), and removal of total or near total non-infected mesh or other prosthesis (49623).